How Comedone Extractors Work

 Treatment: Treatment is similar to that of soft closed comedones and involves reducing excess oil on the skin.
 Regular exfoliation helps avoid buildup of dead skin cells.
 Treating comedones at this level helps prevent larger acne breakouts from occurring.

-NOTE: If you are not sure what you are doing, or you are not confident in safely extracting your comedones, then please seek the advise of a medical professional.
+NOTE: If you are not sure what you are doing, or you are not confident in safely extracting your comedones, then please seek the advice of a medical professional.